 In our current research projects, we investigate the influence of stress and its physiological mediators on extinction learning (SFB 1280), memory consolidation and perceptual processes (SFB 874), episodic memory (FOR 2812), quality of emotional memories, memory retrieval in dependence of sex hormone status as well as cognitive emotion regulation (DFG-Projects) using behavioral, pharmacological, psychophysiological and neuroimaging techniques.
 Below, you can find a detailed description of each project.

-In sum, these studies will enhance our mechanistic understanding of the modulation of extinction learning by stress hormones, an area of high relevance for basic science and clinical applications alike.
+Taken together, these studies will enhance our mechanistic understanding of the modulation of extinction memories by stress hormones, an area of high relevance for basic science and clinical applications alike.

 Project B4: Memories of a Stressful Episode